Nick Cave & The Bad Seeds Fan Guide

 Frequently Asked Questions

 What time does Nick Cave & The Bad Seeds typically take the stage?
-Doors for Preston Park concerts usually open around 5:00 PM or 6:00 PM.
-While specific set times are rarely announced far in advance, expect an opening act to start around 7:00 PM, with Nick Cave & The Bad Seeds likely taking the stage between 8:30 PM and 9:00 PM.
-The show will typically conclude by 10:30 PM or 11:00 PM.
+Doors for this event will likely open around 6:00 PM.
+Supporting acts, if any, usually begin shortly after, playing for 30-45 minutes.
+Nick Cave & The Bad Seeds typically take the stage between 8:30 PM and 9:00 PM, with the show usually concluding around 10:30 PM to 11:00 PM, adhering to local noise restrictions.

 Photography and video policies?
-Generally, small, non-professional cameras and mobile phones are permitted for personal use.
-However, large professional cameras with detachable lenses, video cameras, and selfie sticks are usually prohibited.
-Flash photography is often discouraged as it can disrupt the performers and audience.
+Generally, professional cameras (DSLRs, interchangeable lens cameras) are prohibited.
+Small, personal cameras and mobile phones are usually permitted for personal use.
+However, using flash photography is almost always forbidden as it can disrupt the performers and other audience members.
+Large lenses will be confiscated.

 What's the refund policy?
-Refunds are typically only offered in the event of a full cancellation of the concert.
-If the concert is rescheduled, tickets are usually valid for the new date.
-It’s crucial to check the terms and conditions of your ticket purchase, as these can vary between vendors.
+Refunds are typically only issued if the event is cancelled by the promoter or artist.
+Rescheduling due to unforeseen circumstances is common, and tickets are usually valid for the new date.
+Check the terms and conditions of your ticket vendor.

 Top Tips for Nick Cave & The Bad Seeds at Preston Park